 You can tell for sure when your transmission is slipping if you start to have hanging or slow shifts.
 A hanging shift is when your transmission shifts much later than you anticipate it and seems to hang at a higher RPM before finally moving to the next gear.
 You can tell this is happening by noticing your engine RPMs rising higher than usual during normal acceleration.

-If find your transmission slipping, there could be a few different causes.
+If find your transmission slipping or if your car jerks when shifting gears, there could be a few different causes.
 First, your transmission may be worn out.
 The bands and clutches that cause gear changes may have gotten so worn that their friction surfaces have become smooth and are no longer holding this stationary when they should.
 Unfortunately, you can only prove that this is the case by removing and taking apart your transmission.
 Once you’ve gotten that far into it, you might as well simply rebuild it.
 Another thing that may be causing your transmission slipping would be old or worn out transmission fluid.
 The materials used to build a transmission are chosen specifically due to the way they interact with the transmission fluid used.
 The wrong materials and fluids together will cause too much friction and hard shifts, or the opposite problem of low friction and sloppy shifts.

 Over time your transmission fluid will lose some of its lubrication and friction modifying properties.
 As these properties change, so will the shifting in your transmission which could lead to the problem you’re having.